hpc2n/gpu-course/hands-ons/2.intermediate/1.shared/README.md

         x[0] = tmp[0];
     ```

-    As explained during the lecture, each iteration of the `while` loop sums
+    As explained during the lecture, on each iteration of the loop, the `i`th
-    together elements `tmp[i]` and `tmp[i+active]`, where `i < active`.
-Each
+    thread sums together the elements `tmp[i]` and `tmp[i+active]`, where
-    thread them stores the result back to `tmp[i]` and waits until all other
+    `i < active`.
+The thread stores the result back to `tmp[i]` and waits until
-    threads have done the same.
-The number of *active* threads is halved after
+    all other threads have done the same.
+The number of *active* threads is
-    each iteration.
+    halved after each iteration.
 Imagine the following example:

     ```
     3 3 5 1|4 5 2 4  THREAD_BLOCK_SIZE = 8